5/8/2024

 Mark Swanson

-Yeah, hey, this is Murray.
-I can take that.
-So look on the pricing, look, we continue to focus on pricing.
-Like I said, it's a key tenet of our strategy.
-And look, there's going to be times that we run different offers, different things to try to pulse certain demand.
+Yeah, hey, I can take that.
+So, look, on the pricing, look, we continue to focus on pricing.
+Like I said, it's a key tenant of our strategy.
+And, look, there's going to be times that, you know, we run different offers, different things to try to pulse, you know, to pulse certain demand.
 So we're always focused on driving total revenue.
-And at times maybe that's through some offers and things like that.
-But overall, I think over the long run, over time, we believe pricing is something we can still get.
-And I kind of gave you a little more color on the mix and things like that that impacts PerCAP as well.
+And at times, you know, maybe that's through some offers and things like that.
+But overall, I think over the long run – Over time, we believe pricing is something we can still get, and I kind of gave you a little more color on the mix and things like that that impacts per capita as well.

 speaker